LarsenClose/courseManagementSystem/README.md

-# Web Application
+# Web Application Development

 ## Larsen Close

 ### Assignment 03

 > Add validations to all your models.

+- [x] added validations to every model.
+Basic rules thus far, fields which can be are limited to number_field and collection_select

-Add a search for each index page.
+> Add a search for each index page.

+- [x] added a seach to each model which will search through all of the models relations which must be given at creation, either through declaration or relationship type.
+To be explicit the search function is added to each **Model** and is defined within the model Class for each.

+> TODO

+- [ ] Bring tests up to speed for all functionality

+- [ ] Instantiate the Section to Student and vise versa relationship.
+The relationships exist but there are no assignments.

+- [ ] Autocomplete functionality

 <img src="./erd.svg">